Bernard Matthews Foods: Operations

 Bernard Matthews Limited is based in the East of England and produces a range of fresh, cooked and frozen turkey products which it sells across the UK.
 It employs around 2,200 staff and farms around 7 million turkeys per annum.
 It has 56 turkey farms and two production sites located in Norfolk and Suffolk.
 Bernard Matthews Limited is Assured Food Standards (Red Tractor) accredited and its production sites have ISO 14001 accreditation.

 The Derby and Sunderland sites joined Bernard Matthews in October 2021.

+In 2024, Bernard Matthews announced the closure of its site at Great Witchingham.